emafree/f2-commander/docs/features.md

    - [x] Directory summary in the file listing footer
    - [x] "List dirs first/inline" toggle
    - [x] Ordering by name case sensitivity on/off
-   - [ ] Quick search: navigate file list by typing in the file names (starts with / or ?)
+   - [x] Quick search: navigate file list by typing in the file names
    - [x] Navigate to path (enter path, with auto-completion)
    - [x] Configurable bookmarks.
 Predefined bookmarks to typical desktop directories like Downloads, Documents, etc.